ccamara/pest-project/content/post/2020/2020-11-25-tracking-EATF/index.markdown

   </figcaption>
 </figure>

-[Sustrans](https://sustrans.org.uk/)' [Space to Move](https://www.sustrans.org.uk/space-to-move) tool is a crowdsourced database of Active Travel schemes aimed to provide a comprehensive map as well as gathering opinion about each scheme.
+[Sustrans](https://sustrans.org.uk/)' [Space to Move](https://www.sustrans.org.uk/space-to-move) tool is a crowdsourced database of Active Travel schemes.

-Space to Move is updated on a weekly basis and currently has more than 1,200 points, making it one of the more comprehensive maps we have just found.
-Furthermore, it is a live map which anyone can contribute to in two different ways.
-First, sharing their opinion about specific schemes by filling a survey linked to every node.
-Second, populate the database with missing schemes by filling a [public form](https://www.surveymonkey.co.uk/r/spacetomoveschemes) with the requested information.
-Last, but not least, data is licenced under ODbL and can be downloaded from [Sustrans' OpenData portal](https://data-sustrans-uk.opendata.arcgis.com/search?tags=space%20to%20move), making it extremely easy to reuse and analyse it by anyone who is interested.
+Space to Move is updated on a weekly basis and currently has more than 1,200 points, making it one of the more comprehensive maps we have identified to date.
+It is a live map which anyone can contribute to in two different ways.
+First, sharing their opinion about specific schemes by filling a survey linked to every map entry.
+Second, populating the database with missing schemes by filling a [public form](https://www.surveymonkey.co.uk/r/spacetomoveschemes) with the requested information.
+Last, but not least, data is licensed under ODbL and can be downloaded from [Sustrans' OpenData portal](https://data-sustrans-uk.opendata.arcgis.com/search?tags=space%20to%20move), making it extremely easy to reuse and analyse by anyone who is interested.

 ## Our contribution